MatheusCTorres/Authentication-ReactJS/README.md

-# authorization-ReactJS
+# Blog Authentication

-authorization with firebase
+You can login with your google account and create blog posts.

 ![project image](https://github.com/MatheusCTorres/Blog-Authentication-ReactJS/blob/main/img.png)